deeplearning4j/deeplearning4j/spark-gpus.md

 * [libnd4j](https://github.com/deeplearning4j/libnd4j) is the C++ library that accelerates ND4J.
 * [DataVec](https://github.com/deeplearning4j/DataVec) is used to vectorize all types of data.
 * [JavaCPP](https://github.com/bytedeco/javacpp) is the glue code that creates a bridge between Java and C++.
 DL4J talks to cuDNN using JavaCPP.

+#Spark and DL4j
+Deeplearning4j also comes with built in spark integration for handling distributed training of neural nets across a cluster.
+We use data parallelism (explained below) to scale out training on multiple computers leveraging a GPU (or 4) on each node.
+We use spark for data access.

+A distributed file system allows us to move compute to the data rather than the other way around, allowing us to benefit from an easy to setup way of doing distributed training.

 ## Java & C++ Communication: Doesn't Java Slow Down CUDA?